This ImageMagick command will make an image's white areas transparent:

 The following instructions explain how to install ImageMagick on your PC and turn the image's white background transparent.
 Non-PC instructions (Mac OS X, iOS, Unix) are similar.

-Instructions for PC
+Step-by-step Instructions for PC

 Time required: about 10 minutes